KrauseFx/krausefx.com/_posts/2019-05-22-instapipe.md

   - The location (if a location tag is attached)
     - Location Name (e.g. `Das Gym`)
     - `lat` and `lng` coordinates
-- Post the new story into a Telegram group ([check it out here](https://t.me/joinchat/AAAAAFADGfZcXqQj3TK73A))
+- Post the new story into a Telegram group

 <img src="/assets/posts/instapipe/databaseScreenshot.jpg" />